 Crowley accepted the notion of the relativity of truth (when it suited him to do so), and maintained that the True Will is ultimately a force of Chaos, which he called the ‘Beast’—and with which he self-identified.
 As a force of Chaos, it is unknowing of any truth.
 It is all about impulse, action, doing.
 This is modified, in his scheme of things, by Babalon, Understanding (or Binah), but in his way and in spite of what he said to the contrary, he made Babalon (as woman) subservient to his idea of Will-Chaos.
 This notion is false; it comes from a condition of mind that owes to the threshold of the Abyss, where no truth is known, only relativity.
 No one is unconscious of the will-force.
 Instead, we have learned to divide and fragment it, in ever deepening layers of complexity.
 This complexity, this relativism, ultimately tends towards chaos and madness.
 We see this in the present world picture.

 It is necessary then to seek truth above all else, and to seek that truth as wholly outside of and beyond the person, the self.
 Aspiration cannot, at the outset at least, be regarded separately from idealism.
-The ideal of the Order is, and always has been, selfless service given to others—without any hope or thought of reward.
+The ideal of the Order is, and always has been, selfless service given without any hope or thought of reward.
 While that will not protect anyone from their own ignorance, it might at least discourage those whose aims are entirely self-serving.
 Aspiration is placed outside of and beyond the person.

-Students and candidates for initiation are called ‘aspirants’.
+Candidates for initiation are called ‘aspirants’.
 We must define our terms.
 What is aspiration?
 A modern dictionary is not much use here as the first definition will be something like ‘ambition of achieving something’, which is the materialist explanation of the word.
 Ambition throws the whole matter straight back on to the self, the perceived needs and desires of the person—the person who, in the present context, is not initiated.
 The Latin root, aspirare, suits our purpose much better, for it means to breathe.
 This may refer to both inhalation and exhalation, so we first must examine what kind of air we breathe.

 The ‘breath of Ra’ is not only the air that sustains life but is also light that forms and sustains the intellect.
 The intellect, in the real sense, is far more than reason, common to all.
 The air we breathe can therefore include language.
 Language shapes thought, and thought shapes the world we live in.
 The very language used by materialists is corrupt, for it rests on the assumption that there is nothing beyond the material.
 Such information, which is no more than hypnosis through repetition of a single idea, carries an insidious message—a message wholly opposed to the work of initiation and what might be termed as ‘initiated thought’.
 That is to say, thought that might lead to initiation, or in other ways assist it.